filonico/rphi_DE/README.md

 The original publication that produced the data is:
 > Ghiselli, F., Milani, L., Chang, P. L., Hedgecock, D., Davis, J. P., Nuzhdin, S. V., & Passamonti, M. (2012).
 De novo assembly of the Manila clam *Ruditapes philippinarum* transcriptome provides new insights into expression bias, mitochondrial doubly uniparental inheritance and sex determination. *Molecular biology and evolution*, *29*(2), 771-786. doi: https://doi.org/10.1093/molbev/msr248

 The accession numbers of RNA-seq runs are in the following table.
 Technical replicates are grouped in each line.
-Run accession numbers can be also accessed in FILE, which is useful to download the data altogether.
+Run accession numbers can be also accessed in [<code>readsToDownload.ls</code>](/readsToDownload.ls), which is useful to download the data altogether as in [<code>pipeline.sh</code>](/pipeline.sh).

 | Run | Sex | Family |
 | --- | --- | --- |